systechafrica/systechafrica.github.io/accounts/budget.md

 ## Departments

-Click the **Departments** link to open the Departments window, then click the **New Departments** button to create a new department as shown below:
+Click the **Departments** link to open the Departments window, then click the **New Department** button to create a new department as shown below:

 <img  alt="Departments" width="90%" height="auto"  class="center"  src="../media5/bdg7.png">